-Join Mike Marshall for an in-depth discussion in this video Open chords, part 2, part of Mandolin Lessons with Mike Marshall: 1 Fundamentals.
+Join Mike Marshall for an in-depth discussion in this video Open chords, part 2, part of Mandolin Lessons: 1 Fundamentals.

 - Okay, here are some more thoughts about chords…and just about trying to get a nice groove happening.…You know, a lot of people, when they first start playing…they haven't ever figured out how to be musical…with an instrument and so you'll start hearing…this kind of thing (loud open string strumming).…So I'm going to encourage you to…really just focus on playing one chord,…tapping your foot.…I'm tapping my right foot right now.…And just try to get that nice swing in your right hand.…